 But after I added Dragonborn, I took my man with me to explore the new island of Solstheim, and he kept getting lost or killed.
 I got tired of reloading, so I fast-traveled his candyass back to Solitude and decided to hire the weird cthulhu/steampunk-ish dude in the Retching Netch pub.
 I reckoned if Tiny Goggles got himself killed, I wouldn’t have to reload, I’d just grab another piece of draugr fodder.
 Maybe that bitch Uthgerd in Whiterun.

 But his voice ultimately won me over.
 The melodious, theatrical flair to the way he delivered every line, often dripping with slick sarcasm.
 “So! this is Riften.
 Glover Mallory told me a good deal about the place.
 It looks exactly as I’d pictured…” One can’t help hearing the unspoken “a complete dung heap” at the end.
-Or the Shakespearian way he cries “Lead on!” after I finish riffling through his inventory, the words “and let slip the dogs of war!” run through my mind every time.
+Or the Shakespearian way he cries “Lead on!” after I finish sorting his inventory, the words “and let slip the dogs of war!” run through my mind every time.

 Together, Nightingale and spellsword, we cleansed the bile-spewing Afflicted from the underground fortress of Bthardamz, read the Oghma Infinium, released a trapped demonic pirate from the bowels of the mage school, negotiated a temporary ceasefire between warring factions, and captured the dragon Odahviing, who took me to Sovngarde to defeat Alduin world-eater.
 We pickpocketed our way to skill level 100 and the Perfect Touch perk that finally allowed me to remove his helmet and see his handsome face.
 Then we joined the Imperial side of the war and liberated his fellow Dunmer from that racist prick Ulfric Stormcloak of Windhelm.

 Thanks to Teldryn Sero, I’ve enjoyed Skyrim that much more.
 Sorry, Stenvar.
-But, hey, our house in Solitude is next door to the bards college, and if you can’t get one of the musicians to “play your flute” once in awhile for a handful of flawless emeralds, it’s not my fault.
+But, hey, our house in Solitude is next to the bards college, and if you can’t get one of the musicians to “play your flute” once in awhile for a handful of flawless emeralds, it’s not my fault.

 * * *